 Soon after we packed our trailer and in a moment we were back on Gibb River Road.

 We stopped for a while in the Imintji store that was next to an Aboriginal settlement.
 There is a petrol station, a well-stocked shop and a mechanical and tire repair shop.

-The repair shop is very popular because the road has many sharp stones and people damage tires often.
-By the way, it is the only repair shop on Gibb River Rd as far as we know.
+The repair shop is very popular because the road has many sharp stones and people often damage their tires.
+By the way, as far as we know, it is the only repair shop on Gibb River Rd.

-The day before, we met people with a leaking gearbox.
-They were driving already for 300 km, adding oil and keep hoping that they would have enough oil for needed refills.
+The day before, we met some people with a leaking gearbox.
+They had already driven for 300 km, adding oil and hoping they would have enough oil for the needed refills.

 Silent Grove at Bell Gorge

-We stopped at Silent Grove on Bell Gorge.
-It is a very nice, well-kept campsite managed by a ranger.
-We found these campsites to be clean and very well maintained.
+We stopped at Silent Grove on Bell Gorge, which is a well-maintained campsite managed by a ranger.
+We found the campsites to be clean and very well maintained.

-The trailer was going through a hard time.
-Generally, we constantly had very small, but annoying issues.
-The day before, on the way to Bell Gorge we broke the lock on the battery drawer.
-It turned out it was made of plastic.
-Plastic locks on the off-road camper trailer?
+However, our trailer was going through a hard time.
+We constantly had very small, but annoying issues.
+The day before, on the way to Bell Gorge, we broke the lock on the battery drawer.
+It turned out that it was made of plastic.
+Plastic locks on an off-road camper trailer?
 I won’t comment on it.